Skip to content

 What are capnography and capnometry?

-Capnography is the measurement of the concentration of carbon dioxide (CO2) in respiratory gas.
+Capnography measures the concentration of carbon dioxide (CO2) in respiratory gas.
 It demonstrates this graphically via the capnogram waveform and numerically via capnometry.
-This method offers the advantage of being non-invasive and providing information on arterial blood carbon dioxide concentration (PaC02) as opposed to other methods of measuring carbon dioxide in the blood.
+This method offers the advantage of being noninvasive and providing information on arterial blood carbon dioxide concentration (PaC02), as opposed to other methods of measuring carbon dioxide in the blood.

-There are also other qualitative methods of detecting expired CO2 which include pH-sensitive chemical indicators that change colour with different levels of CO2.
+Other qualitative methods of detecting expired CO2 include pH-sensitive chemical indicators that change colour with different CO2 levels.

 A quick recap of the basics of inhaled and exhaled air